NS.12 Seapower and Maritime Affairs

 This class has no prerequisites.

-NS.12 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by C. Daniel.
+NS.12 will be offered this semester (Spring 2018).
+It is instructed by C. Daniel.

 Lecture occurs 7:00 PM to 9:00 AM on Tuesdays and Fridays in W59-172.